adithya1012/IndexedCP/python/README.md

-# IndexedCP Python Implementation
+# IndexedCP Python Client

-A complete Python implementation of IndexedCP for secure, efficient, and resumable file transfer.
-This package includes both client and server implementations that are fully compatible with the Node.js IndexedCP server and client.
+Python client implementation for IndexedCP - a secure, efficient, and resumable file transfer system.
+This client is fully compatible with the Node.js IndexedCP server.

 ## Features

-- **Complete Implementation**: Both client and server in Python
+- **Client-only implementation** - Works with Node.js IndexedCP server
 - **Chunked file transfer** with configurable chunk sizes
 - **SQLite-based buffering** for reliable, resumable uploads
 - **Automatic retry with exponential backoff** for failed uploads